-If critical signal lines (including the output voltage sense lines of the ADP3207C) must cross through power circuitry, a signal ground plane should be interposed between those signal lines and the traces of the power circuitry.
+If critical signal lines (including the output voltage sense lines of the ADP3210) must cross through power circuitry, then a signal ground plane should be interposed between those signal lines and the traces of the power circuitry.
 This serves as a shield to minimize noise injection into the signals at the expense of making signal ground a bit noisier.

-An analog ground plane should be used around and under the ADP3207C for referencing the components associated with the controller.
+An analog ground plane should be used around and under the ADP3210 for referencing the components associated with the controller.
 Tie this plane to the nearest output decoupling capacitor ground.
 It should not be tied to any other power circuitry to prevent power currents from flowing in it.

-The best location for the ADP3207C is close to the CPU corner where all the related signal pins are located: VID0 to VID6, $\overline{PSI},$ $V{CC}SENSE,$ and $V{SS}SENSE.$ The components around the ADP3207C should be located close to the controller with short traces.
-The most important traces to keep short and away from other traces are the FB and CSSUM pins (refer to Figure 28 for more details on layout for the CSSUM node.)
-The MLCC for the V{CC} decoupling should be placed as close to the V{CC} pin as possible.
-In addition, the noise filtering capacitor on the TTSENSE pin should also be as close to that pin as possible.
+The best location for the ADP3210 is close to the CPU corner where all the related signal pins are located: VID0 to VID6, \overline{PSI} , V{CC}SENSE, and V{SS}SENSE.

+The components around the ADP3210 should be located close to the controller with short traces.
+The most important traces to keep short and away from other traces are the FB and CSSUM pins (refer to Figure 24 for more details on layout for the CSSUM node.)
+The MLCC for the $V{\rm CC}$ decoupling should be placed as close to the $V{\rm CC}$ pin as possible.
+In addition, the noise filtering cap on the TTSENSE pin should also be as close to that pin as possible.